harishraisinghani/angular_exercise/README.md

     (in your `javascript` file):
     `function StoreController() { alert.... }`

+* Some useful built in Directives:

+    * `ng-show = "some expression"` // This allows you to show HTML elements only when a certain expression is true.
+For example, the following button will only show if `store.product.canPurchase` is **true**:

+            <button ng-show = "store.product.canPurchase"> Add to Cart </button>

+    * `ng-hide = "some expression"` //Opposite of `ng-show`
+    * `ng-repeat = "item in app.items"` // Here, you can list each item that are in the _app.items_ array, for example:

+            <div ng-repeat="product in store.products"> // Will execute following code for each product in the store.product array

+    *

 #### Modules
 * Pieces of angular code - hence what you typical write when coding in Angular are **modules**